crisluengo/doxpp/doc/members.md

 ### "sections" (list)

-List of tuples: (ID, level) for all sections present in the "doc" string.
+List of tuples: (ID, title, level) for all sections present in the "doc" string.

 ### "anchors" (list)